New: ScrapingBee CLI – powerful web scraping, from your command line Try it now

 Can I scrape Google News without coding?

 Yes!
-ScrapingBee offers a no-code solution through their user interface, where you can set up Google News scraping without writing a single line of code.
+ScrapingBee offers a no-code solution through our user interface, where you can set up Google News scraping without writing a single line of code.
 This is perfect for non-developers who need to extract news data regularly.

 How often can I scrape Google News?